 - Emergency Shutdown Valve

 A shutdown valve is a part of a safety system.
 It is an actuated valve designed to prevent the flow of external gases and hydrocarbons or hazardous fluids.
 It offers protection against potential threats to people and damage to equipment or the environment.

 Using Power Generation for Flare Reduction

 Power generation is a means of conserving solution gas.
 It helps to consider generating power if on-site power is necessary or when the distribution lines are nearby.
 The AER may examine vented or flared volumes around 500 m3/day if the gas is stable.

-Aspire Services Limited is a trusted oil and gas equipment supplier.
+Aspire Energy Resources Inc. is a trusted oil and gas equipment supplier.
 We have a wide range of equipment in stock ready to be put into service.
 We offer flexible rent, lease, and financing options to our clients.
 We follow the best practices and adhere to standards such as Directive 060 when it comes to designing and installing flare stacks and flame arresters.